erp12/performance-curves/docs_src/README.md

 AUROC or AUPRC or any scalar performance measures gives an apparently definitive answer to which method is better.
 However, it often happens that one method is superior to another in some circumstances and inferior in others, and these widely used scalar performance measures give no assistance in identifying the circumstances in which a particular method is superior.

 *Solution*:
-[] (@TODO: create an example of 2 models on a dataset where model B's AUROC > model A's AUROC but we want to use model A's instead since it addresses the early retrieval problem better.)
+@TODO: create an example of 2 models on a dataset where model B's AUROC > model A's AUROC but we want to use model A's instead since it addresses the early retrieval problem better.

+### Problem 4:
+@TODO: example of user-defined metric over a range of operating conditions

 ## Getting Started